pzankov/hydroctrl/README.md

 Use this if you want to check syslog when network is down (and you are too lazy to solder UART).

 - Setup RPi
-  - `aptitude install pi-bluetooth bluez bluez-firmware`
+  - `sudo apt-get install pi-bluetooth bluez bluez-firmware`
   - edit `/etc/bluetooth/main.conf`

     ```